greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

     $ gpstop
     ```

-2. On the master host, edit `$MASTER_DATA_DIRECTORY/postgresql.conf` and change the following two parameters:
+2. On the coordinator host, edit `$MASTER_DATA_DIRECTORY/postgresql.conf` and change the following two parameters:
     -   `max_connections` – the number of active user sessions you want to allow plus the number of `superuser_reserved_connections`.
     -   `max_prepared_transactions` – must be greater than or equal to `max_connections`.
 3. On each segment instance, edit `SEGMENT_DATA_DIRECTORY/postgresql.conf` and change the following two parameters:
-    -   `max_connections` – must be 5-10 times the value on the master.
+    -   `max_connections` – must be 5-10 times the value on the coordinator.
-    -   `max_prepared_transactions` – must be equal to the value on the master.
+    -   `max_prepared_transactions` – must be equal to the value on the coordinator.
 4. Restart your Greenplum Database system:

     ```